Connect your APPS with Maxpanda An Open API for Facilities Maintenance Management

 INTEGRATION WITH BI TOOLS

-- Request a "Scheduled Data File" script creation from Maxpanda.
+- "Scheduled Data File" script creation from Maxpanda.
 Our highly knowledgeable tech team will create a custom scheduler work flow.

-- Request a "File Importer" script creation from Maxpanda.
+- "File Importer" script creation from Maxpanda.
 Our highly knowledgeable tech team will create a custom File Importer work flow.

 - Clients Development team may consume API / Data files by building their own UI using choice of BI tools.
 Maxpanda can provide services to build custom integrations as per client’s request.